 RISC-V (pronounced "risk-five") is a new instruction set architecture (ISA) designed to support computer architecture research and education, but which we now hope will become a standard open architecture for industry implementations.
 RISC-V was originally developed in the Computer Science Division of the EECS Department at the University of California, Berkeley.
 Our goals in defining RISC-V include:

-Right now, you can download the close-to-final user-level ISA specification, a draft of a supervisor ISA specification, and RISC-V software tools including a GNU/GCC software tool chain, an ISA simulator, and test codes.
+Right now, you can download the close-to-final user-level ISA specification, a draft of a supervisor ISA specification, and RISC-V software tools including a GNU/GCC software tool chain, an LLVM compiler, an ISA simulator, and a verification suite.

 Our intent is to provide a long-lived open ISA with significant infrastructure support, including documentation, compiler tool chains, operating system ports, reference software simulators, cycle-accurate FPGA emulators, high-performance FPGA computers, efficient ASIC implementations of various target platform designs, configurable processor generators, architecture test suites, and teaching materials.
 Initial versions of all of these have been developed or are under active development.
 This material is to be made available under open-source licenses.

 riscv-toolsGithub repository.
 This top-level repository includes the following components:

 riscv-llvm, a RISC-V LLVM cross-compiler

 riscv-isa-sim, the ISA simulator and "golden standard" of execution